efekurucay/Assignments_labs/README.md

 For more information about the content of the assignments and the technologies I used, please see the README files (generally there are pdf's in the folders)for the respective assignments.

-I am sharing this repo for other students who are looking to improve their programming skills.
+I share this repo and share it to leave a digital footprint on the internet.
+I don't know why, I just like it.

 If you have any questions, please feel free to contact me at efekurucay.com.